GASB 75 OPEB Valuation Service

 The Governmental Accounting Standards Board (GASB) issued Statement 45 in June 2004.
 GASB 45 was an accounting and financial reporting provision requiring government employers to measure and report liabilities associated with post-employment benefits other than pensions.
 GASB Statement 75 largely replaced GASB 45 and was first effective for FY 2018 for most public school districts and other government employers.
 The Statement requires an actuarial “valuation” of your Other Post-Employment Benefits (OPEB) such as retiree medical, drug, dental, vision, life, long-term disability, and long-term care benefits not associated with a pension, be reported on your Balance Sheet, regardless of whether or not your district funds the liability.

 Government employers required to comply with GASB 75 include public schools, cities, states, and other government entities that offer OPEB and report under GASB.
-Valuations are required to include both early retirees and Medicare retirees if they are allowed to continue on the employer’s plan(s).
-The primary changes from the previous Statement relate to a requirement for all school districts to report every other year, a change in the method of calculating a discount rate, and a requirement to include the liability on the District’s combined financial report.
+Valuations are required to include both early retirees and medicare retirees, if they are allowed to continue on the employer’s plan(s).
+The primary changes from GASB 45 to GASB 75 relate to a requirement for all school districts and public entities to report every other year, a change in the method of calculating a discount rate, and a requirement to include the liability on the entities' combined financial report.

 Number of Members

-Members include all active employees, terminated employees who have accumulated benefits but are not yet receiving them, retirees currently receiving benefits, surviving spouses if they are entitled to coverage, and eligible employees not actively participating.
+"Members" include all active employees, terminated employees who have accumulated benefits but are not yet receiving them, retirees currently receiving benefits, surviving spouses (if they are entitled to coverage), and eligible employees not actively participating.